vorce/interior/README.md

 # Interior

+**Note**: This is an experiment at the moment.

-Interior is a light weight library to assist with restricting access to certain modules in Elixir project.
+Interior is a lightweight library to assist with restricting access to certain modules in an Elixir project.
-You can think of it like boundary but takes a block list approach.
+You can think of it a bit like boundary but with a block list approach and way less features.

 Use-cases: